phil-lewis-exe/COMM109_Week01_Workshop1b/README.md

 **COMM109 Week01 Workshop1b**

+**NOTE** To run your code file type `python ex1_variables.py` etc in the terminal window, or you can install the Python extension (should pop up in the bottom RHS of the screen) and use the triangle button.

 Getting started:

  - Goto https://github.com/signup and create a new GitHub account using your University of Exeter email (for use in your academic work).